ragsden/docs/sources/config.rst

 **dedicated hosts**
 ------------------------

 Shippable allows you to run builds using your own host machine.
 Build orchestration still happens through the multi-tenant service, but your builds are routed to your own hosts.
-This gives you complete control on your build system and also keeps your code in your machines.
+This gives you complete control on your build system and also keeps your code on your machines.
 Dedicated hosts can be in the cloud or on premise.

+Another main advantage of dedicated hosts is the ability to run Dockerbuild or pull private custom images from Docker Hub for your builds.

 The minimum requirements for a host are -